jma712/Causality-informed-Generation/README.md

     Variable a = the volume of the ball;
     Variable b = the height of the cuboid;
     Variable c = the base area of the cuboid;
-    Variable d = the base area of the the pyramid;
+    Variable d = the base area of the pyramid;
     Variable e = the height of the pyramid.

     The causal graph is: